trackagoat logotrackagoat/Docs

 5

-Toggle Backfill on assignment if you want existing videos that already pass a milestone to trigger accruals immediately when you assign the structure to a creator.
+Toggle Apply to existing videos if you want videos that already pass a milestone to trigger accruals immediately when you assign the structure to a creator.
 Leave it off if you only want future crossings to count.

 6